CSC4700-Spring2023-Org/csc4700-s23-project-team-1-vu-housing/README.md

 `npm install react-native-animatable`
 `npm install react-native-reanimated`
 `npm install react-native-paper react-native-svg`

+-> (If there is an issue related to a conflicting firebase version):
+Step 1c: Resolve issues with legacy dependencies
+`npm install --legacy-peer-deps`

 Step 3: Switch to the ios directory \
 `cd ios`